The CO2 heat pump boiler system that will revolutionize home heating.

 The Solution, Part 2: The Cascade System

-By combining two heat pumps in a “cascade” configuration, RenewaBoiler can operate at much lower outdoor temperatures than heat pump available today.
+By combining two compressors in a “cascade” configuration, RenewaBoiler can operate at much lower outdoor temperatures than any heat pump available today.

 It’s a common misconception that heat pumps cannot operate in the extreme cold.
 They can!
 Commercial deep freezers chill to -40° and below.
 RenewaBoiler applies this same technology in an air-source heat pump to operate effectively when it’s deep-freezer cold outside.

-The limiting factor is how much temperature “lift” can be accomplished with a single heat pump.
-To get all the way from -40° outside air to 160° hot water, we need to split the work across two heat pumps.
+The heart of a heat pump system is its compressor.
+The performance of this compressor is the limiting factor in how much temperature “lift” can be accomplished by the heat pump.
+To get all the way from -40° outside air to 160° hot water, we need to split the work across two compressors.